Code-Maven/wis-python-course-2025-10/README.md

 There will be assignments after every lecture.
 You will submit them via GitHub.

-* Create a public reposiotry on GitHub for the assignments.
+* Create a public repository on GitHub for the assignments.
 * Add a `README.md` with some explanation what is this about.
 * For each assignment create a folder in the format of `dayXX` such as `day01` and put the necessary files in that folder.
 * Once you pushed out the solution to GitHub open a new issue on this repo (our shared repository) with a title:
     * `Day01 by Foo Bar`  (when you submit your assignment for Day01 and if your name is Foo Bar)
     * In the body include a link to the repository.

-* The Teaching Assistents and lecturer will comment on these issues.
+* The Teaching Assistants and lecturer will comment on these issues.

 ### Extensions